thenathanjones/nusb/README.md

 Surely this exists?
 ===================
-The existing libraries I've found make you deal with the Windows API calls at too low a level, and I'd rather not go down the path of libusb.
+The existing libraries I've found make you deal with the Windows API calls at too low a level, or make you go down the path of libusb which I'd rather not do.
 Instead of trying to make Windows more UNIX-y, this library is a way to use Windows itself to interact at a low level with USB devices.

 How do I use this?
 ==================